therealdreg/AT90USBKEY2/README.md

 # AT90USBKEY2
 Original sources and programs for AT90USBKEY2 + own code &amp; patches

+**WARNING: my code is beta and crap**

 evil mass storage *AT90USBKEY2 (poc-malware-tool for offline system):